XPLORA

 What is GNSS?

-There exist several GNSS in parallel: GPS (operated by the US), the European GALILEO, GLONASS (also known as “Russian GPS”), BEIDOU from China – all of them supplying global coverage.
-In addition there exist navigation satellite systems that use the same mechanisms like the aforementioned GNSS, but cover only specific regions on the globe, like the Japanese QZSS system and Navic from India.
+There exist several Global Navigation Satellite Systems in parallel: GPS (operated by the US), the European GALILEO, GLONASS (also known as “Russian GPS”), and BEIDOU from China – all of them supplying global coverage.
+In addition, there exist navigation satellite systems that use the same mechanisms as the aforementioned GNSS, but cover only specific regions on the globe, like the Japanese QZSS system and Navic from India.

 What is a GNSS signal simulator?